 Slip stitch (slst)

-All supplies can be found at JOANN.com and in Jessica's shop!
+All supplies can be found in Jessica's shop!

 Polyfil or some other type of stuffing (fabric or yarn scraps work great too)